Azure-Samples/azure-vector-database-samples/azure_postgresql/README.md

-# Azure PostgreSQL Samples
+# Azure Database for PostgreSQL Samples

-This folder includes the notebooks to demonstrate vector search capabilities for text, documents and images using PostgreSQL.
+This folder includes the notebooks to demonstrate vector search capabilities for text, documents and images using Azure Database for PostgreSQL.

 ## Resources Deployment